VictorMachadoJosviak/Location-Hide/location-hide/README.md

 The js file will be loaded and then the src path will be deleted.
 This step deletes the src path from the source code.
 This will be done on every supported attribute of the script.
-For me it works for canvas animation, href and other stuff.
+For me it works for canvas animation, other stuff.
 Maybe it will not work for live scripts.
+THIS STEP ONLY WORKS FOR JS SCRIPTS!
+This will be not done for the other attributes like href.
 If you found bugs please contact me at upwork or wrote a comment at github.